hppr-dev/docs-bash-task-master/docs/index.md

 # Introduction

-Bash Task Master enhances bash by providing a way to create context for directories within project.
+Bash Task Master is a utility to organize and write specialized bash scripts AKA tasks.
+These tasks can either be centrally stored in a global context or stored within a project to create a shared context.

 Features:

+  - Centralized Management
-  - Centralized -- Tasks can be run in any folder under your home directory without adding them to your path
+    - Manage available tasks from anywhere in your home directory without modifying your PATH
+    - Store variables that persist inside a particular context

-  - Parsed and Validated Input -- Easily access named command line arguments
+  - Parse and Validate Input

-  - Scoped -- Different tasks are loaded depending on the current working directory

-  - Isolated -- Environment variables aren't affected (unless you want them to be)
+    - Reference arguments by name ($ARG_VAR), not by number ($1)
+    - Ensure that arguments match an expected format

+  - Scoped Context
+    - Project specific tasks are created to only be available within a project directory
+    - Global tasks can be added to be available anywhere in your home directory

+  - Isolated Runtime
+    - Task variables do not pollute the user session

-Bash Task Master was designed with flexibility and expandibility in mind.
+Bash Task Master was designed to be flexibile and expandible.

 ## Installation